-The Mormon church is facing allegations of sexual abuse by its church leaders around the country.
+The Church of Jesus Christ of Latter-day Saints, commonly known as the Mormon church, is one of the many religious institutions facing allegations of sexual abuse committed by its church leaders all around the country.

-A lawsuit was filed against the church of Latter-day Saints in San José, California for failing to prevent sexual abuse against two young sisters by a former high-ranking church leader.
+In one recent case, a lawsuit was filed against the Church of Jesus Christ of Latter-day Saints in San José, California for failing to prevent sexual abuse against two young sisters by a former high-ranking church leader.

 The Mormon abuse lawsuit alleges that former bishop Joseph Neipp from San José’s Branham Ward sexually abused two young girls while they were enrolled in a program sponsored by the church, according to Business Wire.
 He used his position as a bishop within the church (similar to a priest or a rabbi) to “groom” the girls for abuse on church grounds, the lawsuit claims.